embedded-dev-research/OVMobileBench/docs/ci-cd.md

 # CI/CD Integration Guide

-This guide covers integrating OVBench into continuous integration and deployment pipelines.
+This guide covers integrating OVMobileBench into continuous integration and deployment pipelines.

 ## Table of Contents